 Women Business Owners Series: Jennifer Collins, CEO and Founder of JDC Events

-As part of our series on Women Business Owners, we recently sat down with Jennifer Collins, CEO and Founder of JDC Events, to learn more about why she started her own business, how she creates truly memorable events — and her advice to other women who are thinking about starting their own businesses.
+As part of our series on Women Business Owners, we recently sat down with Jennifer Collins, CEO and Founder of JDC Events, to learn more about why Jennifer started her own business, how she creates truly memorable events — and her advice to other women who are thinking about starting their own businesses.

-TorchLight: Jennifer, thanks for being here with us and sharing your story.
 To get started, what prompted you to found JDC Events after working in communications for a number of years?
 What led you to select the events space in particular?

 Jennifer: I started my business planning family reunions.
-What I most enjoyed was the end result – not because it was over – but because I was able to witness the overwhelming expressions of connectedness, enjoyment and bonding that occurred.
+What I most enjoyed was the end result—not because it was over—but because I was able to witness the overwhelming expressions of connectedness, enjoyment and bonding that occurred.
 I simply loved creating those memorable moments that touched hearts.
 So that led me to continue creating events that spark change in people’s lives with a focus shift to the business sector.

-TorchLight: That sounds very inspiring.
 What about now?
 We’d love to know more about the type of events you organize today and what kinds of clients you serve.

 Jennifer: At JDC Events, we produce engagement-driven, live, hybrid and virtual events for corporate, nonprofit and government agencies.
 Our clients reach out to us when they want to launch new programs, strengthen relationships promote thought leadership and amplify achievements through some form of event.